Sign up to our mailing list (Mailchimp)

 What you told us

 We wanted to better understand people's experiences so that providers can understand what is needed to make improvements.
-We have put together a report and sent it to those in charge of health services to do something about it.
+We have put together a report and sent it to those in charge of NHS mental healthcare services to do something about it.

 Read our full report on mental health

-Our people have also told us they feel ignored; that they're constantly being asked to take part in surveys and give feedback, yet nothing changes.
-We get that this is frustrating.
-And we know that more needs to be done.
+Our people have also said that they feel ignored, or are constantly being asked to take part in surveys and give feedback, yet nothing ever comes of it.

-The good news is that action is being taken as a result of your feedback.
+There's a long way to go, but action is being taken as a result of your feedback:

 • The North Yorkshire & York Mental Health Alliance, who are working on something called a community mental health transformation programme, has produced a commitment plan to action our recommendations and we will be working with them over the next year to see how they have implemented these and document the impact this has made.
 See the full report for the commitment plan.